nayangupta824/Ecommerce/README.md

     - Edit it
     - Uncomment <Manager pathname="" /> tag in the XML to disable session persistence across Tomcat restarts
 3) MySql Database
-    - Import the MySql dump provided.
+    - Import the MySql dump provided
 ```

 ## Installing